softlayer/githubio_source/content/article/xml-rpc.md

-SoftLayer provides an XML-RPC interface in addition to [[SOAP]] and [[REST]].
+SoftLayer provides an XML-RPC interface in addition to [SOAP](/article/soap) and [REST](/article/rest).
 The XML-RPC API is built to mimic the SOAP interface.
 We recommend using the XML-RPC API when your chosen language doesn't have proper SOAP support.

 ## Endpoint URLs
 The SoftLayer XML-RPC API has one endpoint per available API service.
 Each endpoint has a unique URL containing the service name of the API services that it calls.
 For example:
 `https://api.softlayer.com/xmlrpc/v3/<serviceName>`